DKarandikar/xray/encrypted_traffic/readme.md

 1. Use TCPCapture script to get traffic
 2. Run `PcapBurstification.py` to seperate captured traffic into >1-sec interval bursts
-3. Run `ExtractIPs.py` to get all IPs in bursts
-4. Run `BurstFeatureExtraction.py` to extract features for bursts
+3. Run `BurstFeatureExtraction.py` to extract features for bursts